Sustainable Development Goals

 Take urgent action to end poaching and trafficking of protected species of flora and fauna and address both demand and supply of illegal wildlife products

-Insufficient data available for assessment of progress at the global, regional or Nordic country level.
+No data is available for assessment of progress at the global, regional or Nordic country level.

 Target 15.8